sockeqwe/website-old/_posts/2015-11-02-fragmentargs3.md

   - Android
 tags: [android, annotation-processing]
 ---
-I finally found some time last weekend to update [FragmentArgs](https://github.com/sockeqwe/fragmentargs) and to release a new major version **3.0**.
+I finally found some time last weekend to work on [FragmentArgs](https://github.com/sockeqwe/fragmentargs) and to release a new major version **3.0**.
 Here is an overview of new features and bug fixes.

 ## Migration
 The good news first: FragmentArgs 3.0 is completely backward compatible to all previous versions (down to `1.0`).
 So basically you have to do nothing.
 However, I recommend to add the `@FragmentWithArgs` annotations to your Fragments that contain `@Arg` annotations.
 Why?
 See _What's new_ section and _Bugfixes_ sections.